Kate Cook (singer): Later music career

 By October 2013, a song from her EP was getting significant airplay in Australia.
 The song was "Give the Girl a Spanner".
 It was about women finding strength in jobs that men usually did.
 The inspiration for the song was drawn from hard working women across the world.
 It was written by Cook and Allan Caswell.
-The song got as far as #3 in the Australian Tracks Top 30.
+The song peaked at No. 3 in the Australian Tracks Top 30.
 She won an Australian Independent Music Award for the song.
 It also did well at the Music Oz Awards as the 2013 country single of the year.

 In 2014, Cook had Country Songs Top 40 chart success with another song from the EP.
 "Hit the Highway" had made its way into the Australian country music chart.
-In April the song had moved up from #23 to #20.
-It peaked at #5 in May.
+In April the song had moved up from No. 23 to No. 20.
+It peaked at No. 5 in May.

 Death

 After going missing on 3 March 2019, Cook was found dead in bushland close to her Lowood, Queensland home.
 The cause of death was not believed to be suspicious.
 She was 36 years old at the time of her death.